nkalaitzian/Password-Master/README.md

 7zip is an open-source file archiver and a good one too. http://www.7-zip.org/download.html

+# How to install

+Unzip the contents of the compressed archive you downloaded.

 # How to use

-1) Unzip the contents of the zipped file you downloaded.
-2) Open the PasswordMaster.jar file.
+Open the PasswordMaster.jar file.
+Either:
-    Double-click it.
+  1) Double-click it.
-    Press Windows Key + R
+  2) Press Windows Key + R
-      Type cmd
+    Type cmd and press enter.
-      navigate to the folder you unzipped the contents of the
+    Navigate to the folder you unzipped the contents of the compressed archive, using cd C:/"your path goes here".
+    Type java -jar PasswordMaster.jar
+  3)